 Helicobacter pylori, or better known as H. pylori, is a bacteria popularly associated with gastrointestinal problems like leaky gut, peptic ulcers, and gastritis.
-In the gut, H. pylori has the ability to bury itself in the GI mucosa where the body’s immune cells cannot readily reach and fight it.
-The bacteria then destroys the lining that serves as the stomach’s protection from harsh acids, making it susceptible to irritation, sores, or ulceration.
+In the gut, H. pylori can bury itself in the GI mucosa, where the body’s immune cells cannot readily reach and fight it.
+The bacteria then destroys the lining that protects the stomach from harsh acids, making it susceptible to irritation, sores, or ulceration.
 There other species in the Heliobacter genus such as H. hepaticus and H. bilis which have been linked to liver infections and even liver and biliary cancer.
 Among all the known species, H. pylori is the most widely studied.

-It is estimated that H. pylori affects two-thirds of the world’s population.
+It is estimated that H. pylori affect two-thirds of the world’s population.
 However, many are oblivious to it because the bacterial infection is often asymptomatic.
-It is therefore possible to acquire it during childhood, via ingestion or via contact with infected fecal matter, and only know about it as an adult.
+Therefore, it is possible to acquire it during childhood, via ingestion or via contact with infected fecal matter, and only know about it as an adult.
 But just because you are not experiencing any tummy issues, you can’t be sure you’re safe from all the trouble it brings.
 In addition, you could be a carrier that passes it on without ever noticing symptoms yourself!
-As most people know, the digestive and biliary system are closely linked.
-So it is not a surprise that H.pylori poses a great risk to your gallbladder too.
+As most people know, the digestive and biliary systems are closely linked.
+So it is not a surprise that H.pylori poses a significant risk to your gallbladder too.

 So How Exactly Does H.Pylori Affect the Gallbladder?